How hard is JUST WALK?

 How long will the walk take me?

 This will depend a lot on your experience, the conditions on the day and your fitness.
+Also, the great thing to remember about these walks is that it’s not a race so you can walk at your own pace and enjoy the day.
 The table below will give you a guide based on previous years’ walkers.

 |Faster Speeds||Average Speeds||Slower Speeds|